The Representation of Line Dirac Delta Function Along a Space Curve: Abstract

 \section{Abstract}

-In this paper, we describe the line Dirac delta function of a curve in three-dimensional space in terms of the distance function to the curve.
-Its extension to level set formulation and plane curves are also developed.
+In this paper, we derive a new formula of the line Dirac delta function along a curve in three-dimensional space: $\delta_\Sigma=\frac{\delta(\rho)}{2\pi \rho}$, where $\delta$ is a one-dimensional Dirac delta function and $\rho$ is the distance function to the curve $\Sigma$.
+Its extensions to level set formulation and submanifolds of co-dimensions 2 and 1 are also developed.
+The main ideas can be applied for general dimension and codimension.

 \textbf{Keyword.} line Dirac delta function, distance function, level set function